 In addition to GOPPAR and profit margin, two other critical profitability metrics are earnings before interest, taxes, depreciation, and amortization (EBITDA) and net operating income (NOI).
 EBITDA calculates the hotel’s overall profitability before accounting for various nonoperating factors, thus offering a clearer picture of the property’s core earnings potential.
 NOI, on the other hand, represents the hotel’s profitability after accounting for operating expenses but before debt service and taxes, helping to assess the property’s ability to generate income.

 To gain a holistic understanding of a hotel’s profitability, management should compare these metrics against budgets, forecasts, prior periods, and industry benchmarks.
-This comparison enables them to identify variances, spot trends, and assess the hotel’s financial performance and competitive position in the market.
+This comparison helps them identify variances, spot trends, and assess the hotel’s financial performance and competitive position in the market.
 Dashboards and automated reporting tools can help fine-tune the process of tracking and analyzing profitability KPIs.
 With the ability to visualize data in real-time, management can quickly identify areas of concern, make data-driven decisions, and implement strategies that will improve profitability.

 3. Analyze Operational Efficiency

 Utilities are another large hotel expense commonly scrutinized when performing profitability analyses.
 Operational efficiency can come from conducting energy audits, investing in energy-efficient systems, implementing water-saving measures, and using smart technology to reduce energy consumption and costs.
 Other ways to improve operational efficiency include identifying and eliminating bottlenecks, redundancies, and inefficiencies in operations.
-Streamlining processes, automating manual tasks, outsourcing non-core functions, and leveraging data analytics can reduce errors while increasing productivity and profitability.
+Simplifying processes, automating manual tasks, outsourcing noncore functions, and leveraging data analytics can reduce errors while increasing productivity and profitability.

 Hotels typically establish and track relevant KPIs and operating expense ratios to analyze and monitor operational efficiency, identify areas for improvement, and measure the success of their efficiency initiatives over time.